-His strikingly thought-provoking spray paint art landed him in the Time magazine’s list of 100 most influential people.
-It is this same provocative nature which allowed this British artist to meddle and satirically paint political and global matters of concern.
+His strikingly thought-provoking spray paint art landed him in Time magazine’s list of 100 most influential people.
+It is this same provocative nature that allowed this British artist to meddle and satirically paint political and global matters of concern.
 However, along with fame, he was looked upon as a notorious graffiti sprayer of Bristol in 1999.

 His art spoke of:

 This street artist with a hidden identity was originally a freehand graffiti painter but his most renowned work remains the stencil pieces he etched in the 90s.
 His edgy artwork was a brew of political themes, capitalism, critiques of war, which also challenged the authority of art institutions.
-His urban street art achieved this through commonly used subjects like policemen, royal family, apes, rats, and children.
+His urban street art achieved this through commonly used subjects like policemen, the royal families, apes, rats, and children.
 His avant-garde work includes 'Guard Dog and His Masters Voice', 'Shop Till You Drop' and 'Very Little Helps'.